ratatoskr-project/ratatoskr-tools/tutorials/tutorial1.md

 ## Prerequisite

-Before this tutorial, it is required to compile retrieve the execution simulator file "./sim" from the ratatoskr/simulator repository.
+Before this tutorial, it is required to compile and retrieve the execution simulator program "./sim" from the ratatoskr/simulator repository.

 ## Network configuration

 Let's start with the network configuration.
 First, we create a config.ini file, which is a file to make up your simulation settings.
 In default, you will do a 4x4 Mesh simulation.
-You can change the settings yourself freely.
+You can change the settings in the config.ini file yourself freely.

 Here, we create the config.ini file in the directory ./example/